brianweet/brianweet.github.io/_posts/2017-07-03-forcing-editor-overlay-layout-mode.md

 ```

 #### But?
-Sure the drag and drop direction isn't dynamically determined anymore.
-But at least this workaround
+Sure, the drag and drop direction isn't dynamically determined anymore, but at least this workaround
 puts us in control in case we want to!